-In the Beauty & Personal Care (BPC) division, we operate in categories that play a significant role in consumers' lives and touch a vast majority of Indian households.
-The current nascent stage of evolution of many of our BPC categories
+In the Beauty & Personal Care (BPC) division, we operate in We are energised by the huge opportunity to accelerate Premium Beauty and lead Market Development in categories that play a significant role in consumers' lives and touch a vast majority of Indian households.
+The current categories like hair conditioners, serums, body lotions, nascent stage of evolution of many of our BPC categories body wash and sunscreen to name a few.
+Our priority is to presents an excellent opportunity to boost penetration, drive growth in our five big beauty master-brands, Dove,